Career Definition for a Commercial Property Manager

 Administrative Service Managers

 Administrative service managers can be employed by educational or health services, finance companies or the government, and areas of specialization may include information and recordkeeping, contract administration or facilities management.
-Formal education requirements can range from a high school diploma to a 4-year degree in business, facility management or other related area; professional certifications are available from the International Facility Management Association.
-Like commercial property managers, administrative service managers will see a 12% growth in employment from 2012-2022.
-According to the BLS, an administrative service manager who was employed in May 2012 earned a median annual salary of $81,080 (www.bls.gov).
+Formal education requirements can range from a high school diploma to a 4-year degree in business, facility management or another related area; professional certifications are available from the International Facility Management Association.
+Like commercial property managers, administrative service managers will see a 10% growth in employment from 2016-2026.
+According to the BLS, an administrative service manager who was employed in May 2017 earned a median annual salary of $94,020 (www.bls.gov).

 Food Service Managers

 Food service managers oversee the day-to-day operations of fast-food and fine dining establishments, cafeterias or catering businesses.
 Minimum hiring requirements include a high school diploma and major industry experience; high-end establishments and large chains may show a preference for graduates of 4-year food service or hospitality management programs.
-The BLS reports that food service managers will see very little change in employment opportunities through 2022, as many of their supervisory duties continue to be assumed by first-line supervisors.
-As of May 2012, food service managers were paid a median annual salary of $47,960, with those employed in lodging and restaurant positions earning $54,850 and $46,360, respectively (www.bls.gov).
+The BLS reports that food service managers will see a 9% increase in employment opportunities through 2026, as many of their supervisory duties continue to be assumed by first-line supervisors.
+As of May 2018, food service managers were paid a median annual salary of $54,240, with those employed in traveler lodging and restaurant and eating place positions earning an average of $69,830 and $56,140, respectively (www.bls.gov).